Self-Assessment Tests are Unreliable Measures of LLM Personality: Abstract

 \section{Abstract}

 As large language models (LLM) evolve in their capabilities, various recent studies have tried to quantify their behavior using psychological tools created to study human behavior.
-One such example is the measurement of "personality" of LLMs using personality self-assessment tests.
-In this paper, we take three such studies on personality measurement of LLMs that use personality self-assessment tests created to study human behavior.
-We use the prompts used in these three different papers to measure the personality of the same LLM.
-We find that all three prompts lead very different personality scores.
-This simple test reveals that personality self-assessment scores in LLMs depend on the subjective choice of the prompter.
-Since we don't know the ground truth value of personality scores for LLMs as there is no correct answer to such questions, there's no way of claiming if one prompt is more or less correct than the other.
-We then introduce the property of option order symmetry for personality measurement of LLMs.
+One such example is the measurement of "personality" of LLMs using self-assessment personality tests developed to measure human personality.
+Yet almost none of these works verify the applicability of these tests on LLMs.
+In this paper, we analyze the reliability of LLM personality scores obtained from self-assessment personality tests using two simple experiments.
+We first introduce the property of \textit{prompt sensitivity}, where three semantically equivalent prompts representing three intuitive ways of administering self-assessment tests on LLMs are used to measure the personality of the same LLM.
+We find that all three prompts lead to very different personality scores, a difference that is statistically significant for all traits in a large majority of scenarios.
+We then introduce the property of \textit{option-order symmetry} for personality measurement of LLMs.
 Since most of the self-assessment tests exist in the form of multiple choice question (MCQ) questions, we argue that the scores should also be robust to not just the prompt template but also the order in which the options are presented.
-This test unsurprisingly reveals that the answers to the self-assessment tests are not robust to the order of the options.
-These simple tests, done on ChatGPT and Llama2 models show that self-assessment personality tests created for humans are not appropriate for measuring personality in LLMs.
+This test unsurprisingly reveals that the self-assessment test scores are not robust to the order of the options.
+These simple tests, done on ChatGPT and three Llama2 models of different sizes, show that self-assessment personality tests created for humans are unreliable measures of personality in LLMs.